Defining a Data Model

 - We define the

-signal are imported at both segment- and company-level, and import time series at both levels.
+salessignal are imported at both segment- and company-level, and import time series at both levels.
 Alternatively, you could choose to define the signal and import data only at segment-level, and aggregate to company-level dynamically in the Exabel platform. - The

-relationship type is set to be an ownership relationship.
-This denotes that the from-entity (company
+HAS_SEGMENTrelationship type is set to be an ownership relationship.
+This denotes that the from-entity (company) "owns" the to-entity (segment).
+In most cases, you will be creating ownership relationships.

 Steps